Dennis-van-Gils/project-windfarm-practicum/README.rst

 The RGB LED of the ItsyBitsy M4 will indicate its status:

-* Blue : We're setting up
+* Blue : Setting up microcontroller
 * Green: All okay and idling
 * Orange: Acquiring and sending data